B4PzwL3YVGa6/sparrowdo/README.md

 * `input_params($param)`

-Input\_params function returns command line parameter one provides running sparrowdo client.
+The input\_params function returns command line parameter one provides when run sparrowdo client.

 For example: